Uniform limit theorem: Statement

 More precisely, let X be a topological space, let Y be a metric space, and let ƒ_{n} : X → Y be a sequence of functions converging uniformly to a function ƒ : X → Y. According to the uniform limit theorem, if each of the functions ƒ_{n} is continuous, then the limit ƒ must be continuous as well.

 This theorem does not hold if uniform convergence is replaced by pointwise convergence.
 For example, let ƒ_{n} : [0, 1] → R be the sequence of functions ƒ_{n}(x) = x^{n}.
 Then each function ƒ_{n} is continuous, but the sequence converges pointwise to the discontinuous function ƒ that is zero on [0, 1) but has ƒ(1) = 1.
 Another example is shown in the adjacent image.

 In terms of function spaces, the uniform limit theorem says that the space C(X, Y) of all continuous functions from a topological space X to a metric space Y is a closed subset of Y^{X} under the uniform metric.
 In the case where Y is complete, it follows that C(X, Y) is itself a complete metric space.
 In particular, if Y is a Banach space, then C(X, Y) is itself a Banach space under the uniform norm.

 The uniform limit theorem also holds if continuity is replaced by uniform continuity.
 That is, if X and Y are metric spaces and ƒ_{n} : X → Y is a sequence of uniformly continuous functions converging uniformly to a function ƒ, then ƒ must be uniformly continuous.

+Both continuity and uniform continuity cases can be formulated in a more general context where $Y$ (rather than being a metric space) is a uniform space, in which the notions of uniform convergence and uniform continuity can still be defined.
+However, in this setting, the use of nets or filters is preferred over sequences for greater generality.